 Artificial Intelligence, with Dr David Glass (Ulster Uni.
 Jordanstown) AI is everywhere!
 Films; science labs; books; But what does it mean to be human?
 What makes us unique?
 And where should the boundaries or advantages be in the years to come?
 Join one of the leading thinkers on our island as we have some fun with this together.

-Life as a Fresher (1st year), (leader tbc) FREEDOM!
+Life as a Fresher (1st year), (Chris McBurney, CUI NI Team Leader) FREEDOM!
 So you’ve just hit college?
 Nervous?
 Excited?
 Daunted?
 Unsure?!
 We’re here and we’re all in the same boat, so bring your questions, and let’s think through everything from study to nightlife to mission and practical tips for the years ahead.

 Environment, with Katie Lynch, Tearfund Ireland The environment shapes public conversation and increasingly lots that we do.
 But what is a Biblical foundation to act upon?
 How can we take small steps or be leaders in bringing about change that will benefit the world God has given us, and our future generations?
 It can be overwhelming to know where to start, but Katie will help us think through this key topic.